Student organizations

 School of Information Master's Association (SIMA)

 SIMA serves as the liaison to UMSI, sponsors social events, invites guest speakers and appoints members to various school committees.
-Every UMSI master's student is automatically a member of SIMA.
+Every Master of Science in Information student is automatically a member of SIMA.
 Email: [email protected]

 Voluntary student organizations